DavidUWL/Project-4/README.md

 ![User bookings mobile](therestaurant/static/home/images/README/view_bookings_mobile.png)
 * The view bookings panel can only be accessed when authenticated, users can cancel their associated booking or amend the details contained in it.
 * Depending on viewports, the table will be horizontally scrollable for accessibility.
-* If the date is in the past (If the date is before todays date EG : booking was made for 11/11/2023 vs viewing on 12/11/2023), the cancel/amend buttons will be disabled.
+* If the date is in the past (If the date is before today's date EG: booking was made for 11/11/2023 vs viewing on 12/11/2023), the cancel/amend buttons will be disabled.
 <hr>

 ### Admin Panel - Reservations
 ![admin panel reservation](therestaurant/static/home/images/README/admin_panel_reservations.png)
 ![admin panel reservation single](therestaurant/static/home/images/README/admin_panel_reservation_single.png)
 * Within the admin panel, the admin will be able to manage their bookings.
 All bookings will be returned within the "Reservations" panel.
-When a booking is made, there is logic that will select a table based on avilability and assign it with the booking.
+When a booking is made, there is logic that will select a table based on availability and assign it to the booking.
 * The reservations will be returned with the date, time, and table as their name.
 * Changes can be made to the reservation here by the admin if required.
   * As a secondary note, the Menu Items can also be modified within their respective admin